 Revinia® uses chemicals that work with your body to fight skin discoloration on the face.
 For example, the Anti-Wrinkle Serum is a skincare treatment that makes it easy to work into a regimen.
 Two ingredients in Revinia® Anti-Wrinkle Serum that treat skin discoloration are MDI Complex™ and ac-11®.

 MDI Complex™ is a unique marine glycosaminoglycan that works with your body to fight the enzymes that destroy the skin’s collagen.
 This ingredient is proven to reduce instances of rosacea, dark circles and other pigmentation issues.

 ac-11® has the ability to treat your skin at a DNA-level to repair sun-damaged skin.
 This water soluble, botanical extract increases natural collagen III and increases the life cycle of white blood cells to improve skin quality from damaged skin.

-Revinia Night Repair Complex includes BV-OSC: an ingredient that directly fights against age spots and loose skin.
+Revinia® Night Repair Cream includes BV-OSC: an ingredient that directly fights against age spots and loose skin.
 BV-OSC is an active form of Vitamin C. The antioxidant benefits include UV ray protection and stimulate collagen.
 The ingredient BV-OSC works well for age spots because it clarifies and brightens your skin by inhibiting pigment production.
-Revinia has found the formula to improve overall skin tone.
+Revinia® has found the formula to improve overall skin tone.

-Along with using Revinia Cell Restoration Serum and Night Repair Complex, remember to take precautions when exposed to UV rays.
+Along with using Revinia® Anti-Wrinkle Serum and Night Repair Cream, remember to take precautions when exposed to UV rays.
 Sunscreen and protective clothing go a long way to preventing skin discoloration and the health risks that go along with that.
-Revinia products are an added bonus to your arsenal when battling with the sun's dangerous rays.
+Revinia® products are an added bonus to your arsenal when battling with the sun's dangerous rays.